hltdev8642/keybinder/README.md

 - Running scans with progress indication
 - Viewing logs and results
 - **Visualizing keybinding conflicts**: After scanning, use "View Keybindings" to see a detailed tree view of all detected keybinds, with conflict highlighting for keys used by multiple mods
+- **Interactive binding map**: Use "View Binding Map" for a mindmap-style visualization showing relationships between keys, mods, and files with zoom and pan controls

 **Persistent Settings**: The GUI remembers your last used directories, output settings, and window position between sessions.